Admissions and Eligibility

 Standardized tests, such as the SAT and ACT, are not generally required when applying for the Bachelor of Arts.
 However, you may choose to submit standardized test scores in support of your application.
 Most international applicants are required to demonstrate English proficiency via Test of English as a Foreign Language (TOEFL) scores.

-Applicants who have been denied admission to any bachelor's degree program at the University of Pennsylvania must wait one year before applying to the our Bachelor of Arts program.
+Students who have been denied admission to any bachelor’s degree program at the University of Pennsylvania must wait one year before re-applying to the University of Pennsylvania.

 Application and deadlines